-3. Reattach the feed horn assembly by replacing and tightening the four screws to 13 inch-lb \pm 2 inch-lb.
-Ensure that the feed horn face is flush to the housing on all sides.
+3. For radio 1, reattach the feed horn assembly by replacing and tightening the four screws to 13 in-lb \pm 2 in-lb.
+For radio 2, reattach the feed horn assembly by replacing and tightening the two screws to 13 in-lb \pm 2 in-lb.
+For both radio types, ensure the feed horn face is flush to the housing on all sides.